Wire-Network/wire-docs/docs/getting-started/create-development-wallet.md

 # Create Development Wallet

 Wallets store public-private key pairs, which are needed for signing operations performed on the blockchain.
-They can be accessed through the use of `cleos` command line tool.
+They can be accessed through the use of `clio` command line tool.

 ## Create a Wallet